 Scotland is one good candidate to see that develop to its full potential.

 Natalie Bennett is the former leader of the Green Party.
 She was in Finland as part of the Green European Foundation’s Universal Basic Income project.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.